belavadi/melon-mail/README.md

-# MelonMail
+# Melon Mail

-Melon mail is a decentralized ethereum based email like system.
+Melon Mail is a secure and decentralized email-like system that relies on Ethereum and IPFS.

 ## Using npm
 ```